Ever look back at a period of time in your life and think if only I knew then what I know now…I’d have done a lot of things different?

 Follow the 25 things on this list to get the best return on your investment of a college education.
 These things can change your life and help you avoid looking back at your college decisions with a bunch of debt and regret.

 If you already have student loans and want to get rid of them as fast as possible, check out my book Pay Your Student Loans Fast.
 With this book you’ll have the step-by-step, proven plan to get rid of your debt fast.
-Seriously, my husband and I were ordinary, rookie public school teachers, yet together we paid off over $50,000 in just a few years.
-You can do it too!
+Seriously, my husband and I were ordinary, rookie public school teachers, yet combined we paid off over $60,000 in just a few years.
+There is hope, my friend!

 Whatever you do today, let your light shine.